-Did you know that water that looks crystal clear, tastes fine, and feels refreshing contains dissolved impurities in the form of salts, gases, and minerals?
+Did you know the water that looks crystal clear, tastes fine, and feels refreshing contains dissolved impurities in the form of salts, gases, and minerals?
 Everything we see, touch, or eat is made up of matter, whether it is the air we breathe, the water we drink, the food we eat, or the buildings we see.
 But the main question is whether the matter around us is pure?
-The answer to this question lies in NCERT Class 9 Science Chapter 2 Is Matter Around Us Pure.
+The answer to this question lies in is matter around us pure ncert solutions.

 Topic 2.1 What is a mixture?, Page 15